planet-ethereum/ethbase/README.md

 5. Upon successful varification, the registery invokes the callback function of all the subscribers that are listed for `E`, using capital from their registry balances (mapping (2)).
 6. Regisgtry invokes `rewardMiner` transferring all the bounties from the above subscribers to `M`.

-**_Note, it is up for the subscriber contract to validate his funds at the registry and update them accordingly to meet his needs._**
+**_Note, it is up for the subscriber contract to validate its funds at the registry and update them accordingly to meet its needs._**

 ## Usage
 In the given [example](contracts/example), we have an `Emitter` contract, which emits `Transfer(uint256)` when its method is called.
 We want our `Subscriber` contract to update its state, whenever `Transfer` is emitted.
 This can be done, by subscribing to the registry, and specifying events and their callback methods.
 Afterwards, any user who's running an Ethereum client, upon seeing a `Transfer` event, can call `invoke` on `Registry`, which would in turn invoke `Subscriber`'s specified method.
 Of course, this manual invocation is not practical.
 In future, there could be a daemon which listens to events, invoking methods automatically, and smart contracts that subscribe would pay a small fee per event invocation.